PocketSprite - Frequently Asked Questions

 - The product is defective:

-- Buttons don't work
+- Buttons don't work on arrival

-- Device doesn't charge
+- The device doesn't charge

 Should your device fall into the above category, we can either refund or replace your device.
 Please reach out to Customer Support - email@example.com